Jonas Vingegaard, overwhelming: he beat Tadej Pogacar on the clock on the Tour

 Wout van Aert, another of the candidates reached the finish line and knocked down Cavagna’s record, with a time of 35 minutes and 27 seconds.

 But the fight was also for the podium.
-Over there, carlos rodriguez fought back, while the Yates brothers Adam and Simon were close to the front at the intermediate timing points.
+Over there, carlos rodriguez defended himself, while the brothers Yates, Adam and simonwere close to the front at the intermediate timing points.

-In the first referential, Pogacar destroyed the time of Stefan Kung, with 10 minutes and 10 seconds, but Vingegaard beat him by 16 seconds.
+In the first reference, pogacar destroyed the time Stefan Kung, with 10 minutes and 10 seconds, but vingegaard he beat him by 16 seconds.

 Some beasts, the truth